 Benefiting from the long-term project management experience of our senior staff, we have built over the past decade a strong and reliable project implementation capacity.
 EUCORD currently employs more than 35 full-time staff and has project implementation experience in 15 countries.

-Niels Hanssens worked close to 20 years in West Africa for VSO, IUCN and Winrock International.
-With a background in tropical agronomy, his main area of expertise is the development of viable, market-led value chains.
-Prior to joining EUCORD, Niels worked as Director Technical Services at USAID’s flagship agribusiness project in Nigeria.
-In 2009, he assumed the position of Deputy Director at EUCORD’s home office in Brussels.
+Niels Hanssens worked close to 20 years in West Africa for VSO, IUCN, WARDA (Africa Rice Center) and Winrock International.
+His main areas of expertise include the development of market-led value chains, agricultural technology transfer and extension.
+Prior to joining EUCORD, Niels worked as Director Technical Services for USAID’s flagship agribusiness project in Nigeria.
+In 2009, he assumed the position of Deputy Director at EUCORD in Brussels.
+Niels has a Master's degree in Tropical Crop Science from Wageningen University.

 Joining EUCORD in June 2010, Philippe Gustin manages quality financial reporting between projects, the external accounting partner and donors.
 Before joining EUCORD he worked for ING Bank as relationship manager institutions and later as financial manager and coordinator for Doctors Without Borders (MSF) in Kenya, Malta and Haiti.
 He obtained a Master’s degree in Science in Business Engineering and a post graduate degree in Statistics, Data management and Data mining at UCL (Université Catholique de Louvain).